 - Disciplinary action via Student Affairs or Human Resources.

-Payment methods accepted in the Parking Office for parking fines and permits are: Visa, MasterCard, Tiger Bucks, payroll deduction, check, cash, or money order.
+Payment methods accepted in the Parking Office for parking fines and permits are: Visa, MasterCard, Tiger Bucks, payroll deduction, check, or money order.
+No cash accepted.

 The New Employee Parking Enforcement Process will be implemented as of July 1, 2017.
 This process is important for the following reasons: